 - Add the soup mixture to a blender or food processor and blend in batches until smooth.

 - Season with salt and pepper and garnish with coriander.
 Serve immediately.

 Craving more soup recipe inspiration?
-Try my onion and mushroom soup with garlic ciabatta croutons, or if you're feeling sick, my chicken and noodle soup will help beat the common cold.
+Try my onion and mushroom soup with garlic ciabatta croutons, or if you're feeling sick, my chicken and noodle soup or Sweet Potato, Leek and Broccoli Soup will help beat the common cold.